 Because in all the cells where we are calculating the total, the range of values is in the same order and that’s why we have the same formula for all the cells.

 Tip from Excel 2016 All-in-One For Dummies: You can use the R1C1 notation to check that you’ve copied all the formulas in a spreadsheet table correctly.
 Move the cell cursor through all the cells with copied formulas in the table.
-When R1C1 notation is in effect, all copies of an original formula across an entire row or down an entire column of the table should be identical when displayed on the Formula bar as you make their cells current.
+When R1C1 notation is in effect, all copies of an original formula across an entire row or down an entire table column should be identical when displayed on the Formula bar as you make their cells current.

 Using R1C1 Reference in VBA

-Here is an interesting thing:
+Here is an exciting thing:

 When you record a macro, you can see that Excel uses the R1C1 formula to reference while referring to cells and ranges.

-And, if you know how to use the R1C1 notion, you easily edit the recorded macro codes and save your ton of time.
+And, if you know how to use the R1C1 notion, you easily edit the recorded macro codes and save a ton of time.
 For this, you need to understand the working of the FormulaR1C1 method.